Farewell Icon

-The Truth about Accessibility Overlays
+The Truth About Accessibility Overlays

 In the ever-evolving web accessibility landscape, many businesses turn to automated solutions known as accessibility overlays.
 These tools, like AccessiBe's "AccessWidget," play a role in addressing some accessibility issues and can be part of a broader strategy for compliance with ADA and WCAG standards.
 However, recent legal developments and industry critiques suggest that these overlays may not be the comprehensive solution they claim to be.
 This post will explore the pitfalls of relying solely on accessibility overlays and why comprehensive, human-led audits are essential.